Orange Line Brewery Guide: Craft Beer from Malden to Forest Hills

 Browse Boston breweriesSummary

-The Orange Line is the most brewery-diverse T route in Boston — ten taprooms spanning craft lager specialists in Malden, a waterfront destination at North Station, worker-owned and classic pub options downtown, community newcomers in Roxbury, and neighborhood institutions in Jamaica Plain and Roslindale.
-Leave the car at home, load a Charlie Card, and work your way down the line at whatever pace feels right.
+The Orange Line is the most brewery-diverse T route in Boston — nine taprooms spanning craft lager specialists in Malden, a waterfront destination at North Station, worker-owned and classic pub options downtown, community-rooted spots in Jamaica Plain, and neighborhood institutions in Roxbury and Roslindale.
+Confirm current hours and ownership before you go — a few of these places have changed hands or moved recently — then leave the car at home, load a Charlie Card, and work your way down the line at whatever pace feels right.